UniversalDependencies/docs/_2016-09-05--06-prague/ellipsis.md

 ## Head ellipsis in UD v2

-In the following cases of head ellipsis, a modifier of the elided head is being promoted.
+In the following cases of head ellipsis, we promote a modifier of the elided head.

 ### Nominals